 Effective Ladybird Pest Control in London

 Although attractive when viewed on a flower or leaf, the charm of Ladybirds and especially the Harlequin Ladybird is replaced with revulsion when they infest a building in their thousands, typically clustering in large groups.
-And because the Harlequin Ladybird lays over 1000 eggs (each one can live for up to 3 years), it is a long term pest that will not go away if untreated.
+And because the Harlequin Ladybird lays over 1000 eggs (each one can live for up to 3 years), it is a long-term pest that will not go away if untreated.

 Call 020 7582 9241

 Experts are predicting that the anticipated warm summer will provide perfect conditions for the Harlequin Ladybird.
 Unlike British ladybirds, the Harlequin Ladybird does not need a cold winter for adults to reach sexual maturity and so to be able to breed.

 Although the Harlequin Ladybird does not spread disease, it bites children and adults and emits a rotting smell, staining surfaces with an orange coloured discharge.
-It thrives over any harsh winter and unlike the British Ladybird it spends the winter hibernating in cracks in residential and commercial buildings.
+It thrives over any harsh winter and unlike the British Ladybird, it spends the winter hibernating in cracks in residential and commercial buildings.

 If you’re experiencing problems with an infestation of these ladybirds, professional treatment is the only solution to effectively getting rid of them.
-The treatment programme would consist of one initial treatment and, wherever possible the entry points to the property that the ladybirds are using would be blocked.
+The treatment program would consist of one initial treatment and, wherever possible the entry points to the property that the ladybirds are using would be blocked.
 This would be followed by a preventative treatment.

 Researchers of the Harlequin Ladybird are urging people not to take matters into their own hands, but to seek professional treatment instead.